MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/wdf/building-and-loading-a-kmdf-driver.md

 For detailed information about KMDF and UMDF versions, see [KMDF Version History](kmdf-version-history.md) and [UMDF Version History](umdf-version-history.md).

-## When do I need to include a co-installer or .msu in my driver package?

-If you build a driver for Windows 8.1 using KMDF 1.13 or UMDF 2.0, you do not need to include a co-installer, custom installer, or reference in the INF file.

-If your driver must work on operating systems earlier than Windows 8.1, we recommend that you use KMDF or UMDF version 1.11, and that you include Microsoft-supplied framework updates in your driver package.

-The framework updates make it possible to run a driver built with a later framework version than the one included in an operating system.
-For example, KMDF 1.11 is included in Windows 8.
-But you can run a KMDF 1.11 driver on Windows Vista or Windows 7.
-Before you can do so, however, you must ensure that the KMDF 1.11 framework library replaces the framework library included in the earlier operating system (in this case, KMDF 1.7 and KMDF 1.9 respectively).
-You do this by redistributing a Microsoft-supplied co-installer or .msu file with your driver package.

 ## Linking and loading